minio/docs/source/administration/minio-console.rst

        configuring Prometheus to collect metrics from MinIO.

    * - :envvar:`MINIO_SERVER_URL`
      - The URL hostname the MinIO Console uses for connecting to the MinIO Server.
-The hostname *must* be resolveable and reachable for the Console to function correctly.
+       For the Console to function correctly, the MinIO server URL *must* be the full domain name of the host, resolveable, and reachable.

        The MinIO Console connects to the MinIO Server using an IP address by default.
 For example, when the MinIO Server starts up,